Let It Snow (2019 film)

 Let it Snow is a 2019 American Christmas romantic comedy film directed by Luke Snellin from a screenplay by Kay Cannon, Victoria Strouse and Laura Solon, based on the young adult novel of the same name by Maureen Johnson, John Green, and Lauren Myracle.

-It was released on November 8, 2019, by Netflix.
+The film was released on November 8, 2019, by Netflix.

 Plot

 On Christmas Eve in Laurel, Illinois, Julie Reyes runs into rising pop star Stuart Bale on her train home.
 He mistakes her for a fan when she tries to return his phone to him, to which she takes offense, despite his apologies.
 After the train is stopped by snowed-over tracks, Julie gets off to walk home.

-Stuart joins her and offers lunch at a local diner called Waffle Town.
+Stuart joins Julie, offering lunch at a local diner called Waffle Town.
 She reluctantly agrees and later has to save him from a group of fangirl cheerleaders.
 Stuart opens up about how his fame has isolated him during the holidays.
-Julie reveals she got accepted to Columbia and her mom is also sick from cancer, but if she delays leaving, she will lose the scholarship.
+Julie reveals she got accepted to Columbia but her mom is also sick from cancer.
+If she delays leaving, she will lose the scholarship.

 They go sledding and meet Julie's mother, Debbie.
-Going to Julie's, Stuart is introduced to her grandpa and they bond over Mick Jagger.
+Going to their house, Stuart is introduced to her grandpa and they bond over Mick Jagger.
 Everyone dances to one of his songs.
 While dancing, Debbie has a coughing fit, causing Julie concern.

-Stuart offers to get a nurse for her mom, offending her.
-He dismisses her concerns, stating he offered it because he cares about Julie.
+Stuart offers to get a nurse for her mom, offending Julie.
+He dismisses her concerns, stating he offered it because he cares about her.
 They almost kiss before Stuart's publicist shows up to take him back to his hotel.
 He asks Julie to come with him, but she declines, feeling a need to stay with her mother.

-Across town, Waffle Town employee Dorrie tries to juggle her best friend, Addie, who is worried that her boyfriend is going to break up with her, and Kerry, a cheerleader Dorrie hooked up with.
+Across town, Waffle Town employee Dorrie tries to juggle her best friend Addie, who is convinced her boyfriend is going to break up with her, and Kerry, a cheerleader Dorrie hooked up with.
 Kerry visits the diner with her friends and pretends not to know Dorrie; Addie makes a scene with her boyfriend in the diner.
-Dorrie tries to calm Addie down, but she storms off.
+Dorrie tries to calm her down, but she storms off.